555: Like many British shows, "Search-wise" and "Search-wise Messenger" are used instead of actual search engines and messengers.

 Put on a Bus: Charlotte who is one year above the main characters and thus graduates sixth form after the second series.
 She makes a return in the first episode of the third series as a guest star at the fashion show, but afterwards she is the only one of the regulars to not appear for the rest of the series nor the movie.

 Most characters except for the four protagonists and possibly their parents (Jay's dad is on the IMDB cast list) seem to be put on the bus for the second movie.
 At least their actors haven't been confirmed, not even mentioned, to appear in the movie.
 It makes sense as it has been some time since the boys graduated sixth form, and there is no logical reason as to why they'd keep the contact to people like Big John and Donovan (and Gilbert explicitly ordered the students to not contact him again now that he's not their teacher anymore).
 Simon also made a point of cutting his ties to Carli at the end of the first movie.
-Though the question of whether the boys' new girlfriends (Alison, Lucy, Jane and Lisa) are completely out of the picture still remains...
+Alison and Lisa are absent from the second movie, whilst the other two are Demoted to Extra.

 Raging Stiffie: Simon gets one in the first episode when Carli leans over in front of him and he gets a look at her cleavage.
 Jay calls him out on it and tells everybody.
 This earns him the nickname Boner for the rest of the series until Neil attempts to kiss Miss Timms and then gets one himself.